-The MX30LF1G18AC array is accessed in Page of 2,112 bytes.
+The MX30LF2G18AC array is accessed in Page of 2,112 bytes.
 External reads begins after the R/B# pin goes to READY.

-The Read operation may also be initiated by writing the 00h command and giving the address (column and row address) and being confirmed by the 30h command, the MX30LF1G18AC begins the internal read operation and the chip enters busy state.
+The Read operation may also be initiated by writing the 00h command and giving the address (column and row address) and being confirmed by the 30h command, the MX30LF2G18AC begins the internal read operation and the chip enters busy state.
 The data can be read out in sequence after the chip is ready.
-Refer to Figure 6.
-AC Waveforms for Read Cycle.
+Refer to the waveform for Read Operation as below.

-If the host side uses a sequential access time (tRC) of less than 30ns, the data can be latched on the next falling edge of RE# as the waveform of EDO mode (Figure 9-2.
-AC Waveforms for Sequential Data Out Cycle (After Read) - EDO Mode).
+If the host side uses a sequential access time (tRC) of less than 30ns, the data can be latched on the next falling edge of RE# as the waveform of EDO mode (Figure 9-2).